Mintz's Back-to-School Backpack Project

 Jen Rubin talks about her work with The Honor Foundation, an organization dedicated to supporting Navy SEALS and members of the U.S. Special Operations community as they transition from the military to the private sector.

 Back-to-School Backpack Project

-Since 2003, the firm has provided nearly 4,000 backpacks to children living in shelters.
+Since 2003, the firm has provided more than 5,800 backpacks to children living in shelters.
 Each child receives a backpack filled with school supplies and a new outfit to wear on the first day of school.
 The backpacks are tailored to each child so that they are very personal and special.
-The shelters say this is marvelous for the children’s self-esteem: They go back to school dressed as nicely as their peers, with backpacks filled with supplies.
-It makes them feel good about themselves, encourages them to look forward to the new school year, and lets them know their community cares about them and about their education.
+The shelters say this is marvelous for the children’s self-esteem: they go back to school dressed as nicely as their peers, with backpacks filled with supplies.
+It makes them feel good about themselves, encourages them to look forward to the new school year, and lets them know their community cares about them and their education.